aytheotaku/aytheotaku/README.md

 **`Backend Developer`**

-Hello, I'm Ayomide, a backend developer with a passion for building scalable and reliable systems and I'm always learning and looking for awesome ways to gain experience in the industry.
+Hello, I'm Ayomide, a backend developer with a passion for building scalable and reliable systems